WheelsOnDemand/payment-service/README.md

 ## Payment Service

-This is a simple payment service that allows you to create, read, update, and delete payments.
+Payment service allows you to create, read, update, and delete payments.

 <table>
     <thead>